-o U.S. Highway 441 Resurfacing Project [4361571] - Roadway to be elevated to address flooding from Paynes Prairie - (Table 15).

-ACES (Automated/Connected/Electronic/Shared-Use) Vehicles - The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area coordinates with the Florida Department of Transportation and University of Florida for projects that facilitate the implementation of Automated/Connected/Electronic/Shared-Use technologies.
-In addition, the Year 2045 Long-Range Transportation Plan addresses this vehicle technology.
+U.S. Highway 441 Resurfacing Project [4361571] - Roadway to be elevated to address flooding from Paynes Prairie.
+Emerging Mobility ACES (Automated/Connected/Electronic/Shared-Use) Vehicles - The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area coordinates with the Florida Department of Transportation, Alachua County, City of Gainesville and University of Florida for projects that facilitate the implementation of emerging mobility technologies such as autonomous vehicles, connected vehicles, electric vehicles and micromobility.
+In addition, the Year 2045 Long-Range Transportation Plan addresses emerging mobility technology.